 The average woman does not leave the door without a bottle of water.
-Understandable, because the health benefits of six to eight glasses of water a day drink, do not lie.
+Understandable, because the health benefits of six to eight glasses of water from your water cooler Strathpine a day drink, do not lie.
 This way your kidneys would work better, it cleanses your body, increases concentration and as a slap on the cake you would also lose weight.
 According to experts, however, there is no scientific basis for these claims and drinking a lot of water could even be detrimental to health.
 The source of the 'eight glasses of water per day', is an article from 1945 of the American National Research Council, which states that 2.5 liters per day is an appropriate amount of water for adults: one milliliter for each calorie consumed.
 Drinking water and losing weight.
 This advice has been hyped for the past ten years, only the most important part of the recommendation was usually ignored: that a large part of the recommended amount of water is already in your diet.
 Official agencies and governments have been claiming for years that drinking six to eight glasses of water a day is healthy.
 This claim is also repeated and promoted by water manufacturers.
 In England, for example, there is an initiative called 'Hydration for Health' that aims to encourage GPs to promote drinking water because many people and children would not drink enough water.
 The initiative was set up and sponsored by Danone, the French producer of the water brands Evian, Volvic and Badoit.

 Researchers complete the advice as 'complete nonsense'.
 There is no evidence that drinking water helps prevent health problems, as various British newspapers report.

 In the British Medical Journal, GP Margaret McCartney from Glasgow writes that drinking water while you are not thirsty can affect your concentration.
 In a negative way, because you do not get a boost, but it drops.